-Atelier Lilie, the third game of the Atelier series (and one not released in America), has a reputation for being hellishly difficult compared to its contemporaries.
+Atelier Lilie: The Alchemist of Salburg 3, the third game of the Atelier series, has a reputation for being hellishly difficult compared to its contemporaries.
 It perhaps is not "hard" in the traditional, Battletoads sense, but getting anything other than a very "generic" ending requires that you plan out your entire approach to the game before you even start playing; you must plan what you'll do ahead of time in terms of whole game-years.
 And a lot of the endings require that you do a lot.
 The amount of planning required makes this one Nintendo Hard for a lot of folks and hurt the sales of the game.

 MS Saga: A New Dawn's difficulty is okay until you lose the White Mage, Aeon, leaving you with only one effective healer with enough TP to handle the massive healing jobs.
 Tristan has Full Heal, sure, but he'll be busy spamming Fin Funnel before he has a chance to use his very low TP to heal the others.
 Upgrades are extremely expensive, and you'll be stuck with very underpowered suits by the endgame unless you do serious Level Grinding to take on numerous cloned boss machines and Burning Gundam in order to get stronger units.
 Bosses and crystal marked enemies hit very hard and merciless due to the fact that you must be able to handle their fixed action patterns by that time.